cdg341/weather-app/README.md

 The app dynamically changes the weather icons based on the forecast received from the API.
 A switch statement maps AccuWeather's weather codes to corresponding icons stored in the assets/images folder.

 3. **Saving Zip Codes**:
 The app uses localStorage to save multiple zip codes locally.
 This ensures that users can access previously searched zip codes even after refreshing the browser.
-The list of saved zip codes is interactive—users can select a zip code to load the forecast for that location or delete the zip code from the saved list.
+The list of saved zip codes is interactive.
+Users can select a zip code to load the forecast for that location or delete the zip code from the saved list.

 4. **Error Handling**:
 Error handling is implemented to ensure smooth user experience.
 If the user enters an invalid zip code, they are alerted with a message to provide a valid zip code.